 The National Cherry Blossom Festival in Washington D.C.
-(March 20 – April 12, 2015) features weeks of outdoor events and family friendly activities, most of them free, and for others deals are available, especially if you’re looking for National Cherry Blossom tours.
+(March 20 – April 12, 2015) features weeks of outdoor events and family friendly activities, most of them free, and for others deals and discounts are available, especially if you’re looking for National Cherry Blossom tours.
 Scroll down for a lineup of events and the best deals available now, plus some savvy tips for getting around and enjoying the experience.